AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Of course, there is a solution.
 We can query the address of objects, and other things too, but objects, especially variables, are the most common case.
-In particular, we can say `X'Address` to query the (starting) address of object X, including the case where X is a component of an array.
+In particular, we can say :ada:`X'Address` to query the (starting) address of object :ada:`X`, including the case where :ada:`X` is a component of an array.
 With that information we know what address to specify for our record object overlay.